stickies-v/bitcoin-devwiki/P2P-IRC-meetings.md

 1. **[Focus and priorities](https://github.com/bitcoin-core/bitcoin-devwiki/wiki/P2P-Current-Priorities)**: We'll discuss what people are working on and prioritizing.

+2. Erlay update by gleb.

-2. **????**: Feel free to suggest topics for the upcoming meeting below.
+3. **????**: Feel free to suggest topics for the upcoming meeting below.

 ## 23 Mar 2021